juju/docs/src/en/tutorial-microk8s.md

 # Using Juju with MicroK8s

 *This is in connection to the topic of
 [Using Kubernetes with Juju][clouds-k8s].
-See that resource for background information.*
+See that page for background information.*

-Juju is compatible with the [microk8s][upstream-microk8s] project, which aims to provide "a full Kubernetes system in under 60 seconds".
+Juju is compatible with the [MicroK8s][upstream-microk8s] project, which aims to provide "a full Kubernetes system in under 60 seconds".
 It is quite remarkable actually.
 It is composed of pure upstream binaries, runs all services natively (i.e. no virtual machines or containers), and is fully [CNCF certified][upstream-cncf].
-This option is perfect for testing Kubernetes on your laptop.
+This option is perfect for testing Kubernetes on your personal workstation.
 Using it with Juju is icing on the cake!

 Since MicroK8s runs locally we'll be using a local LXD cloud to create a Juju controller.